luroess/traenslenzor/traenslenzor/font_detector/README.md

 #### 2. estimate_font_size

 Estimate font size from text box dimensions and content.
+Can automatically detect font name if image is provided.

-**Input:**
+**Input (with known font):**
 ```json
 {
   "text_box_size": [400, 64],